PhD in Pharmacology

 Most functions of the departmental graduate program are managed by a committee of four faculty members and one graduate student.
 The graduate student representative is selected every September by the students themselves.
-The committee meets regularly to review matters that relate directly to the program as it is described above and to make recommendations to the Department Chairman.
+The committee meets regularly to review matters that relate directly to the program as it is described above and to make recommendations to the Department Chair.
 When the agenda of a meeting specifically includes discussions of individual students, the graduate student representative will be excused from the entire meeting or portions of the meeting.
-The department administrative assistant has available a list of the current membership and chairman of this committee.
+The department administrative assistant has available a list of the current membership and chair of this committee.
 It is recommended that all new students receive a copy of this list.

 The graduate program in pharmacology is described in the Bulletin of the Division of Graduate Medical Sciences and more fully in “Graduate Program in Pharmacology: Policies and Procedures” which is available in the Department Office (L-603).

 Please click here to see a list of the Training Program Faculty and their research interests.